 The market is expected to be driven by the growth and surge in several chronic diseases such as cardiovascular diseases, obesity, and other related diseases.
-According to the World Health Organization, Cardiovascular diseases are one of the major causes of deaths, globally, every year.
+According to the World Health Organization, Cardiovascular diseases are one of the major causes of death, globally, every year.
 In 2016, an approx. 17.9 million people died from cardiovascular diseases, which represented approx. 31% of global deaths.
 Most of these deaths were due to different types of strokes and heart attacks.
 Precision Medicines have been quickly moving towards real-world clinical features, and various scientific and research organizations, have been looking at different strategies to apply medicine to chronic disease management.
 Alzheimer's and other related cognitive disorders are among some of the most frequent chronic diseases, which has been making a major impact on individuals, globally.
 According to the Alzheimer’s Association, approx. 5.8 million Americans, have been living with this chronic disease.
 And, according to the estimation, the number is projected to increase to approx. 14 million, by the year 2050.

 There have been various developments in this market when it comes to cognitive disorders.
 In recent years, Scientists discovered at the University of Buffalo, that a human gene, which is present in 75% of the American population, is one of the major reasons why a section of Alzheimer’s Disease medicine or a drug, fails in human studies, despite showing promising results in animal studies.
 This is expected to be one of the factors in the growth of Precision Medicine, over conventional medicines.
 Diabetes is also one of the major reasons, which is expected to drive precision market growth.
 The National Institute of Diabetes and Digestive and Kidney Diseases, made precision medicines and drugs a major priority, for the institute’s Diabetes Genomics and Genetics Program.
 The program has aimed to identify the intergenic regions and genes that provide protection, against type 1 or 2 diabetes.
 Other major organizations have also been applying precision medicine techniques and technology for diabetes treatment.
 Massachusetts General Hospital discovered that the interventions, which had been focussed on individuals' genetic profiles and data, had been able to reduce the risk of type 2 diabetes.
 The Louisiana Health system performed around 300,000 virtual visits in the year 2020.
 The health system which is also known as Ochsner Health, provides digital health programs and solutions, to its patients.
-The Ochsner made substantial investments in the last four years, in developing direct to consumer telemedicine care services and delivery.
+The Ochsner made substantial investments in the last four years, in developing direct-to-consumer telemedicine care services and delivery.
 The Ochsner will also develop telehealth for ICU, psychiatry, and stroke in the next decade.

 Precision Medicine In Cancer Treatment